mpilquist/blog-hashing/README.md

   given forSyncIO: Hashing[SyncIO] = forSync[SyncIO]
 ```

 The `Hashing[F]` capability trait is a typeclass that allows creation of `Hasher[F]` instances.
 A new hasher is returned as a `Resource[F, Hasher[F]]`, allowing the implementation to manage initialization and finalization of an instance.
 This may seem like overkill for a pure function -- afterall, isn't a hash a simple calculation that digests an arbitrary number of bytes in to a fixed size number of bytes?
-Implementations are free to use operating system resources -- e.g., delegating to a [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module) and hence abstracting over a communication channel with a hardware device.
+Implementations are free to use operating system resources thought -- e.g., delegating to a [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module) and hence abstracting over a communication channel with a hardware device.

 Given this new implementation, we can hash a stream in a relatively straightforward fashion: